Gaucho-Racing/CANSniffer-25/README.md

 ## Platform IO and Teensy
 This is a project extended from GR24 and uses that board to provide CAN Sniffing capabilities.
 This is **_NOT_** an STM32-based project.

 Accordingly, see `src/main.cpp` for almost all functionality.
+Exact CAN-IDs are almost certainly out of date, try to keep this as general as possible accordingly.